George Martin (Spanish actor)

 George Martin (born Francisco Martínez Celeiro; September 18, 1937 – September 1, 2021) was a Spanish film actor, sometimes credited as Jorge Martín.
-He is known as a frequent star in the Italian 3 Supermen series and for numerous parts in Spaghetti Westerns and Italian exploitation films.
+He is known as a frequent star in the Italian 3 Supermen series and for numerous parts in spaghetti Westerns and Italian genre films.

 Death

 Martin died in Miami, Florida on September 1, 2021, at the age of 83.
 The death occurred due to a heart attack caused by kidney failure derived from stomach constipation, after his health had been suffering in recent months since he became infected with COVID-1.